 There's plenty to keep you occupied, from picturesque parks like Glasgow Green to award-winning museums like Kelvingrove Galleries.
 One of the reasons Glasgow has earned a reputation as such a fun place is its eclectic music scene - you'd expect nothing less from a UNESCO City of Music.
-Glasgow’s music scene covers every possible style of music over a staggering number if gigs each week.
-If you're a fan of live music then Glasgow is the city for you!
+Glasgow’s music scene covers every possible style of music over a staggering number of gigs each week.
+If you're a fan of live music then Glasgow is the city for you.

 With just under 150,000 people, Dundee is Scotland’s fourth largest city and in 2015 it became the UK’s first UNESCO City of Design.

 Like Scotland’s other cities, it blends modern living with the opportunities afforded by the nearby countryside.
-Dundee is a centre of innovation, the birthplace of the best-selling video game Grand Theft Auto and the future sight of the first V&A Museum outside of London.
+Dundee is a centre of innovation, the birthplace of the best-selling video game Grand Theft Auto and the future site of the first V&A Museum outside of London.